Monkeypox

-The University of Chicago Medicine is working with public health authorities and community partners to provide testing and vaccination for monkeypox (mpv), a serious viral infection that spreads through respiratory drops and skin-to-skin contact.
-Monkeypox is part of the same family as other poxviruses including smallpox (orthopoxviridae) and was first discovered in humans in 1970.
+The University of Chicago Medicine is working with public health authorities and community partners to provide testing and vaccination for Mpox (formerly know as monkeypox), a serious viral infection that spreads through respiratory drops and skin-to-skin contact.
+Mpox is part of the same family as other poxviruses including smallpox (orthopoxviridae) and was first discovered in humans in 1970.

 Call 1-800-824-0200 to schedule an appointment, or send a message to your primary care provider through MyChart.